alikumail50/circleci_demo_project/README.md

-# Ali Kumail's DevOps Demo
+# CircleCI Demo with React App

 This is a React app demonstrating a CI/CD pipeline using CircleCI.
 Built by **Ali Kumail**, DevOps Engineer.